prcore/docs/content/workflow/get-prescriptions/_index.md

 {{< /hint >}}

 {{< hint type=warning icon=gdoc_info_outline >}}
-If you are trying to read results from a project that is already being read by another client, the SSE endpoint will return `400` error.
-Since in design, the SSE endpoint is only for one client to read the results, you should not try to read the results from the same project with multiple clients.
+If you try to read results from a project that is already being read by another client, the SSE endpoint will return a `400` error.
+Since it is designed to read results from only one client, you should not try to read results from the **same project** with multiple clients.
 {{< /hint >}}

 ## Example client script

 Below is an example script that connects to the PrCore SSE endpoint and prints the prescriptions.
-You can modify this script to fit your needs.
-Please note that you should to change the `PROJECT_ID` value to your project ID.
+You can modify this script to suit your needs.
+Note that you should change the `PROJECT_ID` value to your project ID.

 {{< include file="/static/download/sse-client.py" language="python" >}}